 HOW I WORK

-My approach is warm, interactive, practical, and empathic and I draw from relational, psychodynamic, feminist, and LGBTQ+-affirming treatment models.
+My approach is warm, interactive, practical, and empathic and I draw from psychodynamic, trauma-informed, feminist, and LGBTQ+-affirming treatment models.
 I strongly believe in the healing power of the therapeutic relationship and am honored to be part of your journey toward healing and vitality.
-I use sensitivity, empathy, creativity, and humor to help you achieve peace, freedom, and fulfillment – on your own terms.
+I use sensitivity, creativity, and humor to help you achieve peace, freedom, and fulfillment – on your own terms.
 I always work with clients collaboratively and approach our work with curiosity and compassion.
 Together we will assess your situation, identify your concerns, and establish a focused plan to meet your needs, building upon your internal wisdom and power.

 I know it can be difficult to seek help and make change, but I look forward to listening to you and learning your story.